picocms/Pico/plugins.md

 title: Plugins
 headline: Pico Plugins
 description: |
-    Below are some plugins which extend the functionality of Pico and make it even more awesome.<br />
+  Want to extend the functionality of Pico?
+Below is a collection of our community-developed plugins.<br>
-    Want to create your own plugin?
-Please refer to [our documentation](/docs/#plugins)!
+  Would you like to create your own plugin?
+Learn how in [our documentation](/docs/#plugins)!
 nav: 5

 portfolio: